ashwin21rao/xv6-enhanced/README.md

    - Ex: ```time ls```

 2. ```ps```
-   - Prints details of all processes in the system, including:
+   - Prints details of all processes in the system.
-     - pid
-     - state (EMBRYO, SLEEPING, RUNNABLE, RUNNING, ZOMBIE)
-     - total run time
-     - number of times the process was run on a CPU
-     - time spent waiting to be run on a CPU
-     - priority (in case of PBS)
-     - current queue (in case of MLFQ)
-     - number of ticks received in each queue (in case of MLFQ)

 3. ```setPriority <new_priority> <pid>```
    - For a priority based scheduler, sets the priority of the process with process id ```pid``` to ```new_priority```.